Rufus For Real

 This is a picture of a white baking dish with beef enchiladas.
 Two of the enchiladas are plated and topped with sour cream, red onion, cilantro, and tomato.

-• Warm the tortillas before rolling — A quick steam or microwave wrap keeps them soft and prevents cracking, especially with corn tortillas.
+• Warm the tortillas first – Keeps them soft and prevents cracking, especially with corn tortillas.

-• Place enchiladas seam-side down — This keeps them secure while baking and helps the sauce cling properly.
+• Place seam-side down – Keeps everything secure while baking.

-• Let the enchiladas rest 5–10 minutes before serving — This helps everything set so they slice cleanly and don’t fall apart when you serve.
+• Let them rest before serving – 5–10 minutes helps everything set so they don’t fall apart.

 This is a picture of a white baking dish with beef enchiladas.
 Two of the enchiladas are plated and topped with sour cream, red onion, cilantro, and tomato.